k-donn/pyqt-journal-times/README.md

-# Journal Entry Times
+# Journal Entry Times PyQt (WIP)

-A visual representation of entries in a Day One journal.
+A PyQt app to represent entries in a Day One journal.

 ## Usage